 Test for radon.
 Another way to keep your family safe is to reduce exposure to radon in your home.
 Radon is a dangerous form of natural radiation that can cause lung problems.
 Pick up a radon test kit at your local hardware store and run a test in your home to learn if you need to install a mitigation system.
 You’ll have to send the completed test kit in for analysis.

-The takeaway here: Keep your home well-maintained and identify and remove risks that are known to cause harm.
+The takeaway here: Keep your home well maintained by identifying and removing risks that are known to cause harm.
 And as you do, watch your home blossom into a safer, cleaner place to live by simply making a few key adjustments.

 This article is for informational purposes only and includes information widely available through different sources.